LaurenceHo/react-weather-app/README.md

-# A weather web application using React, Redux, Typescript, Webpack4, Ant Design, D3v5 and firebase.
+# A weather web application using React, Redux, Typescript, Webpack4, Ant Design, D3v5, ECharts and firebase.

 ## Introduction
 This project demonstrates how to use React, Redux, Typescript, Webpack4, Ant Design, D3v5 and ECharts.